 Margaret Van Houten

 Margaret is a dedicated advocate and determined problem-solver for her clients.
-The senior shareholder and chair of the Tax Department helps business owners, executives, and others with estate and tax planning, complex trust and estate administration matters, and retirement planning.
+She helps business owners, executives, and others with estate and tax planning, complex trust and estate administration matters, and retirement planning.

 Tax-Effective Estate Planning